infoshift/guides/README.rst

 [WIP] Guide to Infoshift's Values
 ----------------------------------

-A shifter has his/her own core values.
+A shifter lives his/her life firmly around these values.

 1) Noble
   "There is nothing noble in being superior to your fellow men.